bark-community/bark-token-old/program/README.md

 # BARK Token Program

-The BARK Token-2022 program is an advanced implementation on the Solana blockchain, tailored to support both fungible and non-fungible tokens.
+The BARK Token-2022 program is an advanced implementation of the Solana blockchain, tailored to support both fungible and non-fungible tokens.
 This program offers a robust interface and implementation, empowering third parties to seamlessly create and manage BARK tokens on the Solana network.

-**CA:** BARKhLzdWbyZiP3LNoD9boy7MrAy4CVXEToDyYGeEBKF

 ## Getting Started